 Amanda Abel is a registered Circle of Security parent educator.
 The Circle of Security is a relationship based early intervention program designed to enhance attachment security between parents and children.

 Our fees are significantly less than the rate recommended by the Australian Psychological Society to ensure our services are accessible.
-Most services are charged at $180 per hour ($220 for clients with FaHCSIA funding) and Medicare or health fund rebates may apply for services provided by fully registered psychologists.
-Our ABA program supervisors who are not psychologists charge $110 per hour and can be put through FaHCSIA funding.
+Most services are charged at $190 per hour and Medicare or health fund rebates may apply for services provided by fully registered psychologists.

 Medicare rebates are available to people living with mental health difficulties including (but not limited to) anxiety, depression, ADHD, conduct disorder, bereavement disorders, obsessive-compulsive disorder, or sleep problems.
 You must be referred by a GP, psychiatrist or paediatrician.
 You’ll need to book a long appointment with your GP who will determine your eligibility and prepare a Mental Health Care Plan if you are eligible.